 - Transfer the things you really want to see and do into the days/times they’re available.

-- Look at your map to see if there’s a natural fit to grouping activities in the same area on the same day or back-to-back.
+- Look at your map to see if there’s a natural fit to group activities in the same area on the same day or back-to-back.
 Do your activities follow a natural route?

-My top 3 tips for creating your trip itinerary:
+My top 3 tips for trip itinerary planning:

 3. Pick a place to stay (or two or three): Let the experience guide you

-Now is the time to look into potential accommodation.
-You know when you want to do certain things and where they are; and, depending on the type of trip (i.e. road trip versus one city), you have a sense of whether you’re looking at one or multiple places to stay.
+Now is the time to look into potential accommodations.
+You know when you want to do certain things and where they are.
+And, depending on the type of trip (i.e. road trip versus one city), you know if you’re looking at one or multiple places to stay.

-I was surprised to read that so many travelers also hate picking a place to stay!
+I was surprised to read that SO many travelers hate picking a place to stay!
 Are you one of them?
-If yes, take a few seconds (yes, right now, please!) to write down the experience you defined in Step 1; what will make you say, “THAT was a fabulous trip”?
+If yes, take a few seconds (yes, right now, please!) to write down the experience you defined when you started planning for a trip.
+What will make you say, “THAT was a fabulous trip”?
 Now look at it often while you search.
 Even if you’re on a budget, you CAN find your diamond in the rough!

-Picking a place to stay is actually one of my favorite parts of the trip planning process.
+Picking a place to stay is actually one of my favorite parts to planning a trip.
 It’s like being on a treasure hunt.
 You’re looking for that special place you want to go back to after a great day of sight-seeing.
 A place that aligns with what you love about your destination.

 Where to search for a great place to stay on your trip:

 - Google search hotels at your destination.
-You can enter travel dates, filter by guest rating (I use 3.5+), and sort by price; you can also filter by hotel class and amenities.
-Google gives you a map with your results (very helpful, now that you know where most of your activities are!), a compilation of reviews from guests across multiple platforms (like Trip Advisor and Booking.com), and prices from multiple platforms (like Booking.com and Expedia.com).
+Enter travel dates, filter by guest rating (I use 3.5+), and sort by price.
+You can also filter by hotel class and amenities.
+Google gives you a map with your results (very helpful, now that you know where most of your activities are).
+Plus, guest reviews from multiple platforms (like Trip Advisor and Booking.com) and prices from multiple platforms (like Booking.com and Expedia.com).